mootoday/www-mootoday-com/src/content/blog/a-mostly-automated-release-process/index.md

 ---
-title: "A (mostly) automated release process"
+title: 'A (mostly) automated release process'
-slug: "a-mostly-automated-release-process"
+slug: 'a-mostly-automated-release-process'
-summary: "Automate whatever you can automate and share the responsibility for the remaining tasks."
+summary: 'Automate whatever you can automate and share the responsibility for the remaining tasks.'
 createdAt: 2017-12-26T00:00:00.000Z
-tags: ["series-monorepo"]
+tags: ['series-monorepo']
 layout: blog
 ---